 Very little has changed at the Veterans Administration since 1981 as far as the humane and compassionate treatment of all our veterans is concerned.

 Dismantle the VA bureaucracy from the top down

-The Chairman of the Joint Chiefs of Staff has direct authority over the individual men and women in our armed services and is responsible only to the President of the United States as commander-in-chief of those armed services.
-The Secretary of Veterans Affairs is still responsible to the President of the United States, but the Secretary has no real and meaningful authority over the essentially unaccountable bureaucrats protected by the federal civil service system who actually manage the day-to-day affairs of the VA medical system.
+When General Shinseki was Chairman of the Joint Chiefs of Staff he had direct authority over the individual men and women in our armed services and was responsible only to the President of the United States as commander-in-chief of those armed services.
+Later, as a cabinet officer he was still responsible to the President of the United States, but he had no real and meaningful authority over the essentially unaccountable bureaucrats protected by the federal civil service system who actually manage the day-to-day affairs of the VA medical system.

 There is really no place for the federal civil service system in our Veterans Administration any more than there is any place for civil service rules and regulations in our Armed Forces.

 - Evaluate the structure of the VA medical care system.
 Integrate its mission-critical individual units—the VA hospitals, the VA nursing homes, the VA long-term care facilities, the VA outpatient clinics, and the VA dispensaries.

 - Identify the staffing at every VA healthcare facility and review the function, authority, and exercise of power, authority, and control by every individual who does not provide direct healthcare to the veterans.

 - Establish a nationwide VA electronic medical record system and utilize modern methods of data mining to determine the timeliness and effectiveness of the medical care and treatment provided our veterans.

 - Assure that the medical treatment staff at VA health care facilities has an understanding and appreciation of service in the Armed Forces particularly the acute and chronic effects of combat.